EWaterman/bechdel/README.md

 ### Populating the data
-I've added a management script to populate movie metadata from CSV files.
+I've added a management script to populate movie metadata from the Excel file.

 From the root directory run:

-python .\backend\manage.py populator --year 2021
+python .\backend\manage.py populator --year 2021 --force True

 And to run it on prod:

-heroku run python backend/manage.py populator --year 2021
+heroku run python backend/manage.py populator --year 2021 --force True

 ### Notes on Images